 24. Conservation of energy and use of renewables

 The use of energy-saving machines and energy-efficient bulbs is a means of increasing environmental sustainability and reducing environmental pollution and degradation.
 The exploitation of renewable energy options such as wind and solar power can also go a long way in limiting earth pollution owing to the fact that electricity production is the main contributor to greenhouse gas emissions.

 Plastic bottles, plates, and bags are non-biodegradable and a major environmental pollutant.
 They also destroy aquatic life.

 26. The use of designated disposal areas of electronics, motor oil, and antifreeze

 These products should be dumped in designated collection points where they can be collected for recycling or proper disposal.

 In case of improper practices in terms of waste disposal by companies or industries, people should take the initiative of informing the relevant local authorities.

 28. Use of water-efficient household appliances

-Dishwashers, toilets, washing machines, and shower heads consume a lot of water.
-Use of appliances that are water-efficient can save millions of liters of water that would have been wasted.
+Dishwashers, toilets, washing machines, and showerheads consume a lot of water.
+The use of appliances that are water-efficient can save millions of liters of water that would have been wasted.

 Participating in projects that involve cleaning the surrounding environment such as around the beach or polluted rivers is a means of controlling pollution.